MicrosoftDocs/powerapps-docs/powerapps-docs/maker/portals/azure-front-door.md

 ### Set up a rule set

 Rule sets govern how content should be cached.
 This step is important, because it governs how content will be cached by edge servers to improve scaling for the portal.
-However, an incorrectly configured rule set can lead to caching dynamic content that should be served specifically for each individual user.<!--note from editor: Edit okay? --->
+However, an incorrectly configured rule set can lead to caching dynamic content that should be served specifically for each individual user.

 To set up the rule set correctly, it's important that you understand the type of content your portal is serving.
 This understanding helps you configure the rule set by using effective rules.
 For the scenario in this article, the portal uses dynamic content on all pages and it also serves static files; therefore, the portal is trying to achieve the following: